Skip to main content

 The Nineties Bring More Changes

-In 2007, the Thompson Theatre building closed for a major renovation.
+In 2007, Thompson Theatre building closed for major renovations.
 The building was gutted and rebuilt, preserving much of the historic structural architecture.
-It reopened in 2009 as Frank Thompson Hall, with two beautiful theatre spaces and other updated and well-equipped shops, classrooms, dressing rooms and a rehearsal hall.
+Many of the staff retired or left the university during the renovation.
+The building reopened in 2009 as Frank Thompson Hall, with two beautiful theater spaces and other updated and well-equipped shops, classrooms, dressing rooms and a rehearsal hall.

 Help Support Our Program